mokzhizhuan/GreyForm_UIs/README.md

 <br>

 ##
+Press right click to go inside the PBU(Pre-Fabricated Bathroom Unit) view  <br>
+Up , down, left, right for the camera <br>
-insert interactive event for the stl mesh , left click is for moving the stl  <br>
+Left click is to move the inside view <br>
 Right click is to insert the actor in the room view , right click for room interact shower and toilet <br>
-middle click is to insert an object tht was marked <br>
+Middle click is to add the position in a sequence .(will include a storing position variable ui) <br>
 l key is to remove the actor in the room view and set the mesh to the original position <br>
 m Key is to restore moving position <br>
 Lastly , disable one movement. if the mesh struck collision . it will disable one movement key, this will prevent crashing the cameraactor program <br>